paulhamsh/CYW43439-Micropython-Driver/README.md

 ## Sources
 Collated from information found on google and in a variety of repositories on github.
 All code is original based on these sources.
 Also includes some investigatory work on how access to the CWY43439 works from the SPI layer up.

-Really useful sources.
 Most only talk about getting WIFI to work, and bluetooth is an additional set of code.

 Infineon data sheet